orkes-io/docs/docs/developer-guides/using-vector-databases-in-your-orkes-conductor-workflows.md

 If you are creating the workflow via the UI method,

-1. Navigate to **Definitions > Workflow** from the left menu on your Orkes Conductor console.
+1. Navigate to **Definitions > Workflow** from the left menu on your Orkes Conductor cluster.
 2. Click **Define Workflow** from the top-right corner.
 3. Click **Start** on the diagram and add the required system task based on your use case.
 4. Choose the configured vector database and indexes.